Why is bird needed?

 Most important of all, how much time is required for all of this?

-bird is an entirely new research and publishing initiative, created by research librarians, to identify and catalog the universe of web-based research databases found in academic libraries.
+bird is a new, ongoing initiative, created by research librarians, to identify and catalog the universe of web-based research databases found in academic libraries.

 How was the bird title list developed?